omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ## Creating and managing Faceted Browse pages

-Once the Facet Browse module is active, a tab for Faceted Browse will appear in the context menu for every site.
+Once the Faceted Browse module is active, a tab for Faceted Browse will appear in the context menu for every site.
 Clicking on this tab will take you to a list of all of your Faceted Browse pages for that site.

 Site managers must create Faceted Browse pages before they can be added to the site's navigation.